How search works in BMC Digital Workplace

 - Search results are sorted based on their relevance to the search query—from the most relevant on top, down to the least relevant.
 Results that have the same relevance are sorted alphabetically.

-- If no search results are found, the application displays the following message: "No results found is displayed," and the filter menu is hidden.
+- If no search results are found, the application displays "No results found," and the filter menu is hidden.

 - For SRDs from Remedy Service Request Management, search results are displayed in the following order:

-- SRDs that are marked as popular by the administrator in Remedy Service Request Management are displayed on the top.
+- SRDs that are marked as popular by the administrator in Remedy Service Request Management are displayed at the top.

 - SRDs that are requested more times than other SRDs are displayed after the popular SRDs.

-- All following SRDs are displayed alphabetically by the SRD title.
+- All SRDs that follow are displayed alphabetically by the SRD title.

-If the search does not work as expected, you can troubleshoot this issue by debugging the logs.
+If the search does not work as expected, you can view the logs to troubleshoot.
 For more information, see Configuring logs.